yitzchak/dicy/docs/comparison-of-builders.md

 bibliography, graphics and literate programming rules which can be individually configured.
 Like [latexmk][], DiCy automatically selects the appropriate rules to run, including the timing and frequency of each run.
-This means that, like [latexmk][], in order to build a document with a BibTeX based bibliography one need only execute the following in a command shell.
+This means that, like [latexmk][], to build a document with a BibTeX based bibliography one need only execute the following in a command shell.

 ```sh
 dicy build foo.tex